Ahmed2003Essam/RSA_Encryption_With_Signature-/README.md

 # 🔐RSA Encryption (C++)
-A C++ program that **encrypts and decrypts messages using the RSA algorithm**, supporting long text messages and a wide range of symbols.
+A C++ program that **encrypts messages using the RSA algorithm**, supporting long text messages and a wide range of symbols.
 The project demonstrates **public-key cryptography**, including message signing and key generation

 ## 🚀 Features
 * Encrypts messages using RSA public and private keys.